topij/vipunen-market-analysis/README.md

 The analysis typically produces:

 1. An **Excel file** containing multiple sheets with detailed analysis results (total volumes, volumes by qualification, detailed provider market data, CAGR, etc.).
 The names of the sheets and the column headers within them are configurable via `config.yaml` (see Configuration section).
 See [Excel Export Documentation](docs/EXCEL_EXPORT.md).
-2. A **PDF report (`visualizations.pdf`)** saved in a `plots` subdirectory within the main output folder.
+2. A **PDF report (`visualizations.pdf`)** saved in the main output folder.
 This PDF contains multiple pages, each displaying a plot with a 16:9 aspect ratio.
 The plots include:
     *   Total student volumes over time (Stacked Area Chart)
     *   Market share evolution for top competitors within active qualifications (Line Charts - one per qualification)
     *   Institution's market share across active qualifications over time (Heatmap)